openstack/ironic/doc/source/admin/troubleshooting.rst

 These settings can be modified by using the ``[conductor]max_concurrent_deploy`` and ``[conductor]max_concurrent_clean`` settings from the ironic.conf file supporting the ``ironic-conductor`` service.
-Neither setting can be explicity disabled, however there is also no upper limit to the setting.
+Neither setting can be explicitly disabled, however there is also no upper limit to the setting.

 .. note::